Linda Park: Personal life

 Park married actor Daniel Bess on October 11, 2014.
-On June 17, 2018, she gave birth to their first child, a son.
+On June 17, 2018, she gave birth to their son.
+On February 14, 2024, Park announced that she and Bess had been separated for over a year and were no longer husband and wife.

 Park was diagnosed with lupus in 1997.

 Park is an active student of dance, remarking that "dancing has always been my second love".
-She has continued to study and practice ballet, among other dance forms.
+She has continued to study and practice ballet and other dance forms.